Suspect at large after 2 juveniles found shot outside Texas City apartment, police say

-TEXAS CITY, Texas (KTRK) -- The Texas City Police Department is searching for who is responsible for shooting two people who were found shot at an apartment complex in Texas City.
+TEXAS CITY, Texas (KTRK) -- Authorities are searching for who is responsible for shooting two juveniles at an apartment complex in Texas City over the weekend.

-Initially, police believed the victims was an adult man and a juvenile, however an update revealed that both were juveniles.
+Initially, police believed the victim was a man and a juvenile.
+However, an update revealed that both were juveniles.

 Officials have limited information on the victims.
-Their ages and possible relationship still remains unknown.
+Their ages and possible relationships remain unknown.

-In an update, TCPD says the young child appears to be in stable condition, and the other has since been released from the hospital.
+In an update, TCPD says the younger victim appears stable at the hospital, and the other has since been released.

 Investigators have said they are speaking with a person of interest, but no arrests have been made.